Life After a Kidney Transplant: Recovery, Care & Healthy Living

 5. Go to All Follow-Up Appointments- Regular checkups are essential to ensure your new kidney is working well.

-Adjusting to Life After a Transplant
+Adjusting to Life After a Kidney Transplant

 Getting a kidney transplant is a big step, but it can open the door to a healthier, more active life.
 Here are some tips to help you adjust-

-Emotional Support
+Emotional and Psychological Support After Transplant

 It’s normal to feel a mix of emotions after surgery.
 Talking to a counselor or joining a support group can help you navigate these feelings and connect with others who’ve had similar experiences.